How to Resolve the Privacy Paradox and Achieve Customer Personalization

 - Financial data: investments, possessions or credit score

 - Professional data: education and career

 - Social data: family, friends, religion, or political affiliations

 - External data: demographics, health, or physical characteristics

 - Internal data: knowledge, beliefs and preferences

 - Tracking data: geolocation, computer device, contact details

 Companies must carefully consider how the data they collect relates to different aspects of a customer’s life, and what level of data privacy should be maintained.

-Common misconceptions about data privacy
+Common misconceptions arising from the privacy paradox

 Sometimes companies can be too careful when it comes to customers’ data, wary of using it to enrich their experiences due to overblown privacy concerns.
 It is therefore worth bearing in mind the following: